CsabaDu/CsabaDu.DynamicTestData/README.md

    - **`ITestData GetTestData()`**: Provides access to the complete `ITestData` instance.`ITestData`.

 **`ITestDataRow<TRow>`**
  - **Purpose**: Represents a test data row that can be converted to a specific type using the given strategy.
+Extends `ITestDataRow`.
  - **Method**:
    - **`TRow Convert(IDataStrategy)`**: Converts this test data row to the specified type using the given `IDataStrategy`.

 **`ITestDataRow<TRow, TTestData>`**
  - **Purpose**: Represents a test data row with associated strongly-typed `ITestData`.
+Extends `ITestDataRow<TRow>` to provide type safety and access to the underlying test data.
  - **Property**:
    - **`TTestData TestData`**: Gets the strongly-typed `ITestData` instance associated with this row.